Abhivishwakarma9874/terraform_workspace/README.md

 Note: You didn't use the -out option to save this plan, so Terraform can't guarantee to take exactly these actions if you run "terraform apply" now.

+step10:-
+ncs@ncs-devops-6:~/terraform/env-variable$ export TF_VAR_username=Hinal
+ncs@ncs-devops-6:~/terraform/env-variable$ terraform plan

+Changes to Outputs:
+  + printname = "Hello, Hinal"

+You can apply this plan to save these new output values to the Terraform state, without changing any real infrastructure.

+───────────────────────────────────────────────

+Note: You didn't use the -out option to save this plan, so Terraform can't guarantee to take exactly these actions if you run "terraform apply" now.